hutchutchutch/prob/archive/product_vision/product_vision_3.md

-# Prob - Product Vision Document
+# GoldiDocs - Product Vision Document

 ## Executive Summary

-Prob is a macOS desktop application that transforms vague product ideas into fully architected, implementation-ready software projects through an AI-guided visual workflow.
-Built with Tauri, React Flow, and powered by LangGraph AI orchestration via Supabase Edge Functions, Prob enables developers and product teams to go from "I need a solution for X" to comprehensive technical specifications including product vision, functional requirements, system architecture, data flows, database schemas, and design systems—all within a visually intuitive canvas interface.
+GoldiDocs is a macOS desktop application that transforms vague product ideas into fully architected, implementation-ready software projects through an AI-guided visual workflow.
+Built with Tauri, React Flow, and powered by LangGraph AI orchestration via Supabase Edge Functions, GoldiDocs enables developers and product teams to go from "I need a solution for X" to comprehensive technical specifications including product vision, functional requirements, system architecture, data flows, database schemas, and design systems—all within a visually intuitive canvas interface.

 ## Core Value Proposition

 **For**: Product managers, developers, and startup founders who struggle to translate ideas into actionable technical specifications

-**Prob is**: An AI-powered visual workflow tool that systematically transforms problems into complete software architectures
+**GoldiDocs is**: An AI-powered visual workflow tool that systematically transforms problems into complete software architectures

 **Unlike**: Traditional planning tools that require manual specification writing or disconnected AI assistants